Prem Kumar Mani

 Prem Kumar Mani (born 25 July 1953) is a writer, thinker and a political activist from Bihar India.
-He is well-known for his writings, both fiction and nonfiction, meant for the upliftment of the lower strata of society.
+He is well-known for his writings, both fiction and non-fiction, meant for the upliftment of the lower strata of society.
 He also worked as a journalist in the past.

 Early life

 Mani was born to Valmiki Mani, a freedom fighter of Bihar.
 During the initial part of his life, he came in the contact of Buddhist monk Jagdish Kashyap and spent some time getting baptism at Nalanda Mahavihar, a notable Budhhist site.
 Later, he started his career as a journalist with his first work as Manusmriti, ek pratikriya.
-Mani is married to Mamta Mani and is a father of three.
+Mani is married to Mamta Mani and is a father of three children.

 Writer

 Prem Kumar Mani started writing short stories from 1977.
 His four short story collections are Andhere Me Akele (1990), Ghas Ke Gehne (1993), Khos Thatha Anya Kahaniyan (2000), and Upsanhar (2000).
 He also wrote a novel titled Dhalan in 2000.